riggja/LiquidCrystal/README.md

-= Liquid Crystal Library for Arduino =
+# Liquid Crystal Library for Arduino

 This library allows an Arduino board to control LiquidCrystal displays (LCDs) based on the Hitachi HD44780 (or a compatible) chipset, which is found on most text-based LCDs.

 For more information about this library please visit us at http://www.arduino.cc/en/Reference/LiquidCrystal

+This library has been augmented to to support automated testing in conjunction with [Arduino CI](https://github.com/ianfixes/arduino_ci).

-== License ==
+# License

-Copyright (C) 2006-2008 Hans-Christoph Steiner.
+Copyright (c) 2006-2008 Hans-Christoph Steiner.
 All rights reserved.
 Copyright (c) 2010 Arduino LLC.
 All right reserved.

 This library is free software; you can redistribute it and/or